jfroelich/rss-reader/docs/lib/opml-parser.md

-# Overview
+# opml-parser

-`parse` parses a string containing opml into a Document object.
+Provides opml parsing functionality. `parse` parses a string containing opml into a Document object.